K. C. Keeler

 Kurt Charles Keeler (born July 26, 1959) is an American football coach and former player.
-He is the head football coach at Sam Houston State University, a position he had held since 2014.
-Previously, Keeler was the head coach at his alma mater, the University of Delaware, from 2002 to 2012, and at Rowan University from 1993 to 2001.
+He is the head football coach at Temple University.
+Keeler was the head coach at Sam Houston State University from 2014 to 2024; the University of Delaware, his alma mater, from 2002 to 2012; and at Rowan University from 1993 to 2001.

-Keeler is the all-time winningest coach in NCAA Division I Football Championship Subdivision playoff history and, after winning the national championship with Delaware in 2003 and Sam Houston State in 2020, the only coach in FCS history to win a national championship at two different institutions.
+Keeler is the all-time winningest coach in NCAA Division I Football Championship Subdivision playoff history and, after winning the national championship with Delaware in 2003 and Sam Houston in 2020, the only coach in FCS history to win a national championship at two institutions.
 In 2019, an ESPN Blue Ribbon Panel selected Keeler as one of the 150 greatest coaches in college football history.

 Playing career

 High school and college

 Keeler played high school football at Emmaus High School in Emmaus, Pennsylvania.
 He was chosen to play in the 1977 Pennsylvania Big 33 All-Star game.
 He went on to play collegiate football at the University of Delaware, where he was a linebacker from 1978 to 1980 under coach Tubby Raymond.
 He was a member of the 1979 Division II National Championship squad.